fsgreco/docker-wordpress/README.md

 You can place a git submodule inside `themes` folder, in order to have a separate repository to manage your theme.

 You can also use a `composer.json` to manage plugins from your theme folder.
 This could remove the need to use `wp-cli` to install plugins.
+In that case you can use the script `helpers/instant-composer.sh` once the containers are deployed.

 **Another handy idea**:
 Sometimes, specially if you have an old WordPress environment installed (with a git project you have already set up), trying to dockerize everything could be painful.